munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-An even more fundamental reason that jlox isn't enough is that it's too damn slow.
-A tree-walk interpreter is sufficient for some kinds of high-level, declarative languages.
+An even more fundamental reason that jlox isn't sufficient is that it's too damn slow.
+A tree-walk interpreter is fine for some kinds of high-level, declarative languages.
 But for a general-purpose, imperative language -- even a "scripting" language like Lox, it won't fly.
 Take this little script:

 ```lox
 fun fib(n) {